Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

 \subsubsection{More Analysis on the Temporal Domain Distribution}

 As illustrated in Fig. \ref{fig10}(a), in our comparative experiment configuration, our T-stream inputs are optical flow maps from two different temporal domains, calculated from the onset frame, apex frame, and offset frame.
-To explore the effect of different temporal distributions of T-stream inputs, as shown in Fig. \ref{fig10}(b) and (c), we first interpolate each ME sequence to 6 and 11 frames using the temporal interpolation model (TIM) \cite{pfister2011recognising}.
+To explore the effect of different temporal distributions of T-stream inputs, as shown in Fig. \ref{fig10}(b) and (c), we first interpolate each ME sequence to 6 and 11 frames using the temporal interpolation model (TIM) \citep{pfister2011recognising}.
 The optical flow maps are then calculated between adjacent frames, representing the motion information from 5 and 10 different temporal domains, respectively.
 Subsequently, the optical flow maps from different temporal domains are input into the T-stream, where temporal modeling is performed using TSM.
 Table \ref{table6} provides the performance of our SKD-TSTSAN on the CASME II dataset under different temporal domain distributions.
-It's clear that the optimal results are obtained when we use the optical flow between the three key-frames as T-stream input, with an improvement of 2.96\% for UF1 and 2.80\%

-for UAR compared to inputting 10 optical flow maps.
+It's clear that the optimal results are obtained when we use the optical flow between the three key-frames as T-stream input, with an improvement of 2.96\% for UF1 and 2.80\% for UAR compared to inputting 10 optical flow maps.
 The main reason is that the onset frame and offset frame represent the start and end of ME, while the apex frame represents the peak intensity of the expression.
 The optical flow maps between the three key-frames effectively reflect the motion information.
 After interpolation using TIM, the motion amplitude between adjacent frames is smaller, resulting in less distinct optical flow features and worse results.